sensu/sensu-go-chef/README.md

 * `namespace` the Sensu RBAC namespace that this check belongs to, default: *default*
 * `builds` List, defines multiple artifacts that provide the named asset.
 * `headers` Optional HTTP headers to apply to dynamic runtime asset retrieval
+* `secrets` Optional Secrets to apply to dynamic runtime asset retrieval.
+Can be use to inject secrets into authorization headers.

 #### Examples